This article was originally published in the Medical Cannabis Journal on July 20th, 2019.

 Its apparent Colorado lawmakers have deafened their ears to the will of the people.

-Building on untruths will only exacerbate the cost of correction later…at an ever increasing rate, while continuing to place the innocent in harms way, both by draconian laws and by those who exist parasitically because of them.
+Creating Cannabis law that is built on untruths will only exacerbate the cost of correcting them later…at an ever increasing rate, while continuing to place the innocent in harms way, both by draconian laws and by those who exist parasitically because of them.

 Cannabis is nontoxic.
 Cannabis is food.
 Cannabis is the single most important medicine of the 21st century.